meduza-corp/interstellar/README.md

 https://support.google.com/googleplay/android-developer/answer/138230

-It is intended to work via cron, to get the dayly review updates form google play store.
+It is intended to work via cron, to get the daily review updates form google play store.

+### Configuration
 To use it you need to do some basic configuration: first - create a file secrets/secrets.yml, (there is a secrets/secrets.yml.example) You need to provide your app name in google play, the private repo, where google stores the csv with reviews and a slack incoming webhook url.